NEOdinok/backend-node/3_databases.md

 - Prevents race conditions.
 - **Slower** due to many locks.

-#### 🔸 Optimistic Locking (🎯 Hope for the best)
+#### 🧩 Optimistic Locking behaviour

+Hope for the best

 **Google Docs analogy**:
 Everyone can edit freely.
 When you click save, Google checks if someone else has changed the same paragraph.
 If yes, you get a **conflict warning**.

+??? is it a db feature or do we have to check something on the application level ?

 - No locking during read
 - Conflict check before write
 - **Efficient but may rollback on conflict**

+#### 🎨

 ## Deadlocks

-A situation that arises when two or more transactions mutually block each other.
+Two or more transactions mutually block each other.
 PostgreSQL automatically detects deadlocks and aborts one of the transactions.
 Throws an error that should be handled by the application.

 ## 📚 Indexes in Databases (PostgreSQL + MongoDB)